Purdue-CS193/homework-0-mattkrnwn/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for
-# Matthew Kurniawan's First CS193 Homework
-- The TAs
-- The easy to follow instructions
-- The teaching of useful and current technologies
-- the vibes <3

 ```markdown
 Syntax highlighted code block